apache/sling-whiteboard/saml-handler/README.md

 ### Sling SAML2 Service Provider Setup

-1. Start Sling
+1. Start Sling (Assuming a new instance of Sling 12-SNAPSHOT)
-2. Use Felix "/system/console" to install bundle [org.apache.jackrabbit.oak-auth-external](https://mvnrepository.com/artifact/org.apache.jackrabbit/oak-auth-external) corresponding to the JCR Oak version in your instance (e.g. 1.26.0)
+2. Run `mvn clean install -P autoInstallBundle` from saml-handler project
+Note: saml-handler is the core bundle offering SAML2 Sign on
-3. Run `mvn clean install -P autoInstallBundle` to the SAML2 Bundle.
-Verify the state is Active
+3. Run `mvn clean install -P autoInstallPackage` from saml-example project
-4. Use Composum to install the localhost test package "src/main/resources/localhostExample-1.zip"
+Note: saml-example is example setup package containing:  OSGI configurations, service-user and ACL's.
+This setup is detailed in the section below.

 #### Configurations, Service User and ACL's